talyssonoc/structure/docs/support.md

 ## Node

-Node has only implemented all the used features at version 10, so for using Structure for a backend application you'll need Node 10 or later.
+Node has only implemented all the used features at version 10, so to use Structure for a backend application you'll need Node 10 or later.

 ## Browser